Evercoder/culori/docs/api.md

 <a name="formatHex8" href="#formatHex8">#</a> culori.**formatHex8**(_color_ or _string_) → _string_ &middot; [Source](https://github.com/evercoder/culori/blob/main/src/formatter.js)

-Returns the 8-character hex string for a color.
+Returns the 8-character hex string for the given color.
 The red, green, blue, and alpha channels are clamped to the the interval `[0, 255]`, i.e. colors that are not displayable are serialized as if they'd been passed through the `clampRgb` method.

 ```js
 culori.formatHex8({ mode: 'rgb', r: 1, g: 0, b: 0, alpha: 0.5 });